hamishwp/ODDRIN/README.md

   - `InterpPopWB` and `InterpGDPWB` - These functions extract the population and GDP nationally aggregated values, respecitively, from the World Bank exactly on the date provided (through interpolation/extrapolation techniques), which are used to make sure that the CIESIN and Kummu pop & GDP values are updated to reflect the value on the day of the hazard.
   - `ExtractBDfiles` - Provided the location of the folder where the satellite image-based building damage assessment data is kept, this function will extract all UNOSAT and all Copernicus data ready to create an instance of the `BD` class.
   - `GetDisaster` - This is the function that, provided with only minimal input (bounding box, start and end date, hazard type), can extract hazard intensity raster data, and output HAZARD objects made from the data.
+  - `GetEarthquake` - Automated extraction for earthquakes from USGS, forming a list of `HAZARD` objects.
   - `FilterGDACS` - Extract data from GDACS through their API, then filter it to get only what we need.
   - `GetUSGS` - For earthquakes, `GetDisaster` depends entirely on this function, which accesses the USGS database, given minimal input, and extracts the important data and forms a HAZARD class instance from it.